1992 Currie Cup Rural A & B: Competition

 There were seven participating teams in the 1992 Currie Cup Rural A & B competition — four Rural A sides and three Rural B sides.
 These teams played each other once over the course of the season, either at home or away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The winner of the Rural A & B competition won the Bankfin Trophy.